AElfProject/aelf-docs/docs/quick-start/developers/nft-dapp/index.md

 3. **Creates and Validates NFT Collection:** If the collection isn’t created, calls `createNftCollectionOnMainChain` to create it.
 If successful, validates the NFT collection with `validateNftCollectionInfo`.

-4. **Creates Collection on SideChain:** If validation is successful, calls `createCollectionOnSideChain` to create the collection on the SideChain.
+4. **Creates Collection on dAppChain:** If validation is successful, calls `createCollectionOnSideChain` to create the collection on the dAppChain.

 5. **Handles Errors:** Updates the transaction status to false and exits if any step fails.